Tips for Learning Foreign Languages Well

-In my high school and college foreign language classes, I was only introduced to reading and writing, and there was very little of listening and speaking.
+In high school and college foreign language classes, I was only introduced to reading and writing, and there was very little listening and speaking.
 I learned next to nothing about the phonetics of the languages, and hence had difficulty with pronunciation, speaking, and reading aloud.
 I remember not having much fun learning these languages by only reading.
 Learning listening and speaking first in my Mandarin class was very challenging but also a lot of fun.
 After learning the basic sounds and tones, we started learning daily dialogs based on real life situations.
 I remember memorizing the dialog the night before, and then reciting it in class the next morning in the form of a role play with another student.
 Memorization and practice with dialogs helped me greatly in creating my own original sentences and conversations.

 5. Reading and writing should be introduced after listening and speaking.

 I am a firm believer that reading and writing should only be taught after the student knows the sounds and basic sentence structure of the language.
 This approach would parallel that of a child learning his own native language.
 If a person learns reading and writing first, he or she will probably have problems with pronunciation, intonation and/or tones.
 Furthermore, in the learning of a non-English alphabet or characters like Thai and Mandarin, it will be extremely hard for the student to be learning listening, speaking, reading, and writing at the same time.
 The student should begin by reading and writing only the words or characters that he is able to speak.

 6. One should listen to a lot of authentic foreign language material.